davidlougheed/strkit/docs/caller_usage.md

   may soft-clip around large insertions, e.g. with an expansion (I've noticed this with *pbmm2*/*minimap2*).
   Currently recommended **for HiFi only**, since this step aggressively filters out realignments with many mismatches or small indels.
+* `--hq`: Whether to treat provided reads as "high quality", i.e., fairly close to the actual true sequence.
+Used when detecting expansions, to skip a smoothing filter that may ignore disparate, rare expansion-like read counts.
+  Use for CCS reads or similar ONLY! **Default:** off
 * `--targeted` or `-t`: Turn on targeted genotyping mode, which re-weights longer reads differently.
 Use this option if the alignment file contains targeted reads that do not reflect normal mapping patterns, e.g. from PacBio No-Amp Targeted Sequencing. **Default:** off